charleneclee/cssi-prework-json-ajax-intro/README.md

 }
 ```

-As an extra challenge, see if you can link the title of each song so that it plays on Spotify.
+As an stretch challenge, see if you can link the title of each song so that it plays on Spotify.

 ## Resources